its-Jassie/EVOO-LP5-LP4-Hackintosh/README.md

 If your Hackintosh is running well for a few minutes then you can set voltageshift to run at startup and then you are set!

 `./voltageshift buildlaunchd -250 -75.2 -119.1 -75.2 0 0 20`

+> Note: these values will likely not work for the LP4 or LP6 but can be brought over from Throttlestop if you already have that setup in Windows.
+The values are `./voltageshift offset <CPU> <GPU> <CPUCache> <SystemAgent> 0 0 <time>` where time is how often you want to check to make sure undervolt is applied (this can stay at 20 for all models).

 ## Troubleshooting
 WIP